LoginRadius/csharp-password-hash/README.md

 # csharp-password-hash

 .NET standard library to secure the passwords using multiple hashing algorithms.

 ## Features

-* Secure the passwords using different types of hashing algos
+-   Secure the passwords using different types of hashing algos
-* Uses of the different Encoding types
+-   Uses of the different Encoding types
-* Generating random salt
+-   Generating random salt
-* Unit test cases to check the library fuctionality
+-   Unit test cases to check the library functionality

 ## Getting Started

-* Must have the latest version of the Visual Studio
+-   Must have the latest version of the Visual Studio

 Clone `csharp-password-hash` into your system using below commands:

 Open command prompt and type below commands

 ```
 git clone https://github.com/LoginRadius/csharp-password-hash
 cd csharp-password-hash
 csharp-password-hash.sln
 ```

 It will open the solution into the Visual Studio

 ## Usage

 Below are samples to show how you might use the library.

 ### Create user model class

 ```C#
 public class User{
   public string EmailId{get;set;}
   public string Password{get;set;}
 }
 ```

 ### Create user object

 ```C#
 //Create user object and set emailId and password properties
 var userObject = new User